elastic/edot-collector-configurator/docs/creating-recipes.md

 - The component file (source).
 - Which configuration variants to use from the component (configurations).
-- An optional name override (name) - If provided, it will be added after the `type` with `[/name], as specified in the upstream OTel collector config.
+- An optional custom name (name) - If provided, it will be added after the `type` with the format `type[/name]`, as specified in the upstream OTel collector config.
 - Variables (vars) that override defaults inside the component itself.

 ```yaml